0xC0DE6502/max65-releases/README.md

 `max65` is heavily inspired by BeebAsm and aims to improve and extend it.
 If you are familiar with BeebAsm and/or BBC BASIC, many assembler directives and built-in functions are instantly recognisable.
 For a quick start, see [Comparing with BeebAsm](#comparing-with-beebasm) and [Features beyond BeebAsm](#features-beyond-beebasm).

 `max65` is a two-pass assembler.
 In pass 1 source files are tokenised and tokens are parsed to internal commands.
 In pass 2 these internal commands are translated to machine code and data.
+You can then save any part (or parts) of the 64Kb address space to your computer as raw binary file(s).

 A source file is a plain text file consisting of 65xx instructions, assembler directives, label definitions and symbol assignments.
 Each element may be put on a separate line.
 A single line may also contain multiple elements, separated by colons (`:`).
 A source file also usually contains whitespace and comments.

 This example shows all elements in a source file:
 ```